ypsu/experiments/event_loop/README.md

 ```

 And now you have a 225 line length function.
 It's quite long.
 See the full
-source at the end for the full glory.
-But now it is your turn to look at that
+source for the full glory.
+But now it is your turn to look at that full listing
-full listing and determine whether the longer function is easier to read or not.
+and determine whether the longer function is easier to read or not.
+In fact as a
-In fact as a practice I urge you to convert this code into a lot of small
+practice I urge you to convert this code into a lot of small functions and
-functions and compare the two codes to see which ones you prefer.
+compare the two codes to see which ones you prefer.

 Also note that I'm not the first person to think these thoughts.
 Initially I was
 convinced that whenever I want to add a comment I shall make a new function.
 But